useflashpunk/useflashpunk.github.io/_posts/2001-01-04-sound-effects.md

 FP.pan = -1;
 {% endhighlight %}

 But sometimes you want to change the volume or panning factor of an individually playing sound effect, which is also possible using the Sfx class.
-If you have a Sfx object, you can assign a volume and panning factor to the sound when you call its [play()][8] or [loop()][9] function, by passing in the desired parameters:
+If you have a Sfx object, you can assign a volume and panning factor to the sound when you call its [play()][sfx-play] or [loop()][sfx-loop] function, by passing in the desired parameters:

 {% highlight actionscript %}
 // Play the sound with 50% volume and no panning.